Labour Market Impact Assessment (LMIA)

 4. LMIA for Caregiver

-This type of LMIA is used to hire a foreign worker to provide caregiver services to children, old ailed persons or person with special medical needs.
+This type of LMIA is used to hire a foreign worker to provide caregiver services to children, old ailed persons or persons with special medical needs.

 There are 2 sub-division of LMIA for Caregiver:

-There are certain occupations which do not require for Labour Market Impact Assessment (LMIA) and are LMIA exempt.
-See LMIA-Exempt job offers in order to take further information about professions which are LMIA exempted.
+There are certain occupations that do not require for Labour Market Impact Assessment (LMIA) and are LMIA exempt.
+See LMIA-Exempt job offers in order to take further information about professions that are LMIA exempted.

 Requirements for an LMIA

 All employers applying for an LMIA will have to: